-These referenda became possible after the Virginia Assembly and Gov. Ralph Northam came to an agreement in April 2020.
+These referenda became possible after the Virginia Assembly and then-Gov. Ralph Northam came to an agreement in April 2020.
 The new law provided for the possibility of casinos in Virginia cities that met certain criteria.

 Casino operators such as Caesars Entertaiment and Hard Rock have entered into agreements to build branded casino locations in some of these cities.
 The Pamunkey Indian Tribe will also work to build its own venue.

 In essence, the only thing left to do is build the properties and turn on the slot machines.
 Virginia should see its first “temporary” casinos in the second half of 2022, with the rest opening in 2023 and 2024.